-The IB is a reliable and prestigious brand in international education, and is well known to universities throughout the world.
-Part of its reliability emerges from the rigorous processes of accreditation and authorization that schools must undertake before they are able to offer the programme.
+The IB is a reliable and prestigious brand in international education, and it is well known to universities throughout the world.
+Part of its reliability emerges from the rigorous processes of accreditation and authorisation that schools must undertake before they are able to offer the programme.
 Accreditation ensures that the standards of education by candidate schools are both high and globally uniform.
 It provides quality control and gives parents the stability and certainty their children need in an education system.

 Research has also demonstrated that some of the key components of the PYP — inquiry-based learning, international mindedness and action orientation — are the elements that provide an advantage for students over other programmes.
 Inquiry-based learning prepares students for the future, creating flexible, ethically aware thinkers.
 The PYP nurtures independent learning skills, encouraging every student to take lifelong responsibility for their learning.

 Transferable to other schools in other countries

 A third advantage, particularly for globally mobile families, is that the PYP is also transferable: while its implementation may differ from school to school, the central structure and ethos of the programme remain constant.
 This provides parents and children with a vital continuity of learning, providing reassurance, certainty and stability when changing countries.